 Adoration in Lent

-Adoration in Lent is held on each Saturday in the Prayer Room following 9am Mass and continuing throughout the day until Benediction at 4:30pm.
+Adoration in Lent is held on each Saturday in Lent following 9am Mass for one hour.

 Stations of the Cross